replicatedhq/troubleshoot.sh/docs/source/collect/all.md

 ---
 title: All Collectors
-description: A list of all available collectors
+description: A list of all available in-cluster collectors.
+See [All host collectors](../host-collect-analyze/all.md) for host collectors.
 ---

 ## Kubernetes Cluster Info